frezbo/lab/README.md

 # RHEL7.2 lab script

-Vagrant files for RHEL7.2 exam preparation.
+Vagrant files for RHCE exam preparation.
+Learn more about vagrant at: https://www.vagrantup.com/

 ## Installation